Biorthogonal polynomials related to quantum transport theory of disordered wires: Introduction

 \end{prop}

-The proof is omitted.
-It is based on the general theory of determinantal point processes, see \cite{Tracy-Widom98} for the framework and \cite[Section 2]{Borodin99} for a short discussion on the kernel formula of a similar model.
+The proof of Proposition \ref{prop:DPP} is based on the general theory of determinantal point processes.
+See \cite{Tracy-Widom98} for the framework and \cite[Section 2]{Borodin99} for a short discussion on the kernel formula of a similar model.
+We omit the details of the proof.

-By Proposition \ref{prop:DPP}, the Plancherel-Rotach type asymptotic result also implies the local limiting distribution of particles in this biorthogonal ensemble.